 1.1.
-Objectives of Climate risk assessment and consideration of adaptation
+Objectives of Climate Risk Assessment and Consideration of Adaptation

-The objectives of implementing climate risk assessments and considering adaptation2 in development projects conducted by JICA are as follows:
+The objectives of implementing climate risk assessments and considering adaptation in development projects conducted by JICA are as follows:

-- To ensure that project designs and details contribute to sustainable development by continuing to generate the expected benefits and outcomes throughout the life of development projects. - To assess risks, to the extent possible, during project planning and preparation stages, and to consider measures to address those risks, based on an approach of simultaneously addressing both development and climate change challenges as part of the global agenda. - To quantitatively assess the effectiveness of projects that contribute to adaptation to climate change (hereinafter referred to as "adaptation projects 3") by estimating a number of beneficiaries.
-Climate Change" of JICA's Global Agenda sets "Achieving a Beneficiary Population of 380 million by 2030" as one of the goals.
+- To ensure that project designs and details contribute to sustainable development by continuing to generate the expected benefits and outcomes throughout the life of development projects. - To assess risks, to the extent possible, during project planning and preparation stages, and to consider measures to address those risks, based on an approach of simultaneously addressing both development and climate change challenges as part of the global agenda.